Tax Deductions New Homeowners Need to Know

 Most homeowners can deduct their entire property tax bill.

-It just has to be under $10K.
-As of December 2019, SALT deductions — combined state and local tax deductions (which includes property taxes) — can’t exceed $10,000.
-This is a little less than the standard deduction ($12,200), so it may or may not work in your favor to take this one.
+You had to itemize your returns, and your taxes — as well as any other state and local tax (SALT) deductions you’re taking — can’t exceed $10,000.
+This is less than the standard deduction ($12,950 for single filers, $19,400 for heads of households, and $25,900 for couples filing jointly), so it may or may not work in your favor to take this one.

 3. Home office tax deductions.